bbc/kandl-eslint-config/README.md

 # License

-This Style Guide is licensed under the MIT License and is copyrighted by the BBC except where stated.
+This K&L ESLint Config is licensed under the MIT License and is copyrighted by the BBC except where stated.
 Please see [LICENSE.md](LICENSE.md) for the full license.